Appearance

 - Database:

-Once you are finished, there should be two new layers on the Layers panel: trees
+Once you are finished, there should be two new layers on the Layers panel: trees and hedges.

-# Configure attributes forms
+Configure attributes forms

 Before we try out this new project in Mergin Maps mobile app we will make a couple of small changes to the layers' form settings.
 The forms define how users interact with feature attributes in the field.